wertstahl/THE402/README.md

 the number of repeats is random or user-interacted.<br>
 An experience much broader and more individual<br>
 as would be with a classic fixed-tracks-album.<br>
 On- or Offline usage is optional.
-Usage is free.<br>
+Usage is free of charge.<br>
+Notice: be aware that mobile use might generate some traffic<br>
+on your device.
+Probably 270MB/h on low quality. <br>
 <br>
 <br>
 <b>License?</b><br>